samuelcaldas/binGo/README.md

 ## Usage

-To use Bingo, you need to run the app.py file using Flask on app folder:
+To use binGo, you need to run the app.py file using Flask on app folder:

 ```bash
 flask run